thearchitector/followbot/README.md

 - An internet connection
 - Docker

-To install Docker on a RaspberryPi, simply run the `curl -sSL https://get.docker.com | sh`.
+To install Docker on a RaspberryPi, simply run `curl -sSL https://get.docker.com | sh`.
 Docker will download and install automatically through `apt`.
 Once installed, it can be removed via `apt remove docker-ce`.

 ## Installation
-To run this Docker image, you need to be logged into a Docker Hub account that has collaboration access.
+To run this Docker image, you need to be logged into an authenticated Docker Hub account.
 Once logged in, you can run the Docker container like any other.
-The following commands will prompt you for your username and password, and then download (if not already cached) the image and launch into bash.
+The following commands will prompt you for your username and password, and will then download (if not already cached) the image and launch into bash.

 ```sh
     $ docker login